alevnyacow/revars/README.md

 # ✨ Example

 Let's take a look at a little counter example.
-We will be using revars in functional React components and in a independent service.
+We will be using revars in functional React components and in an independent service.
 If you want to see revars in action [feel free to take a look at complex example at codesandbox!](https://codesandbox.io/s/revars-simple-example-kqh0s)

 ## 🗒 state.ts